MilesCranmer/PySR/README.md

 # TODO

-- [ ] Rename package to avoid trademark issues
+- [ ] Why don't the constants continually change?
+It should optimize them every time the equation appears.
-    - PySR?
+- [ ] Add several common unary and binary operators; list these.
 - [ ] Calculate feature importances of future mutations, by looking at correlation between residual of model, and the features.
     - Store feature importances of future, and periodically update it.
 - [ ] Implement more parts of the original Eureqa algorithms: https://www.creativemachineslab.com/eureqa.html